vossisboss/pyconwagtail2024/README.md

 You can find many many articles on when and how to use alt text, but let's discuss how to implement it in Wagtail.
 Note: The stock implementation of alt text in Wagtail is under active development, so we'll try to give the best advice we can as of the date of this tutorial.

-Wagtail has never had a field for alt text in its default image model, but it will default to using an image's title for the alt text if you render an image with Wagtail's standard `{% image %}` template tag.
+Wagtail has never had a field for alt text in its default image model, but as we noted earlier, it will default to using an image's title for the alt text if you render an image with Wagtail's standard `{% image %}` template tag.
 This isn't great, because the title you want to see in the admin interface may have no relation to useful alt text.

 Our current recommendation is three-fold:

-1. Add an default alt text field to a custom image model, which we already did in step 3 and use that instead of the image's title field
+1. Add an default alt text field to a custom image model, which we already did in step 3, and use that instead of the image's title field
 2. Add alt text fields and "is decorative" checkboxes alongside image choosers in the context of your page content
-3. Write your templates to use the in-context alt attribute, if present, or fall back on the default alt text from the model
+3. Write your templates to use the in-context alt field, if present, or fall back on the default alt text from the model

 Any given image may be used in multiple places on a site, and it's important that alt text be relevant to the context the image is in, so we want to prioritize the alt text entered at the point where an image is used (or respect the decision that the image needs no alt text), but where neither of those things are true, use the default alt text for that image.